abap2UI5/docs/docs/development/barcodes.md

 ENDMETHOD.
 ```
-Check out `z2ui5_cl_demo_app_124` to see barcode scanning in action.
+To see barcode scanning in action, refer to the `z2ui5_cl_demo_app_124` sample application.

 ::: tip **UI5 Versions**
-Please note that this feature is only available when bootstrapping with the UI5 version and does not work with OpenUI5.
+This feature is only available when using the UI5 framework and is not supported with OpenUI5.
 :::

 #### Focus Handling
 Most scanner devices have an integrated scanning function.
-In such cases, you can simply create an input field and ensure the focus is correctly set.
+In such cases, you can create an input field and ensure that focus is properly set.
 The scanned data will populate the input field as if it were typed via a keyboard.

-Below is an example showing how to handle input focus and manage transitions between input fields after scanning and triggering ENTER:
+Here’s an example that demonstrates how to handle input focus and manage transitions between fields after scanning and pressing ENTER:

 ```abap
 CLASS z2ui5_cl_sample_focus DEFINITION PUBLIC FINAL CREATE PUBLIC.